carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

+A few of the predictors (AdjLand, Alloca, Family) contain very little information since they are filled almost entirely with 0's.
+With few observations to rely on, this makes it difficult to assess how house price changes when these predictors become active (1 instead of 0).
+If you encounter extremely sparse predictors, it's best to remove them from the start to avoid wasting computational resources.
+While it's important to pick a threshold that encourages different values of each predictor to land in both the training and test sets, the exact threshold chosen is somewhat arbitrary.
+It's more important that you follow-up this choice with a thorough investigation of the resulting model and adjust the model downstream, if necessary.

+#### Preprocessing helper function does the above calcuation at looks at the top percentage
 We have a pre-made helper function that will run the above code for all predictors and remove any that contain that are nearly constant.
 Here, we'll remove predictors that don't have at are 99% constant.